Use this statement to add users to the database.

-- For the user to be able to log in subsequently, the system privilege CREATE SESSION must be granted.
+- For the user to be able to log in, the system privilege CREATE SESSION must be granted.

-- A user created will not be automatically associated with a schema.
+- A user will not be automatically associated with a schema when created .

-- A user can be altered by the ALTER USER command and renamed by using the RENAME command.
+- A user can be altered using the ALTER USER command and renamed using the RENAME command.

 - For information about the database users, refer to the system tables EXA_DBA_USERS, EXA_ALL_USERS, and EXA_USER_USERS.

-- For details about password security (complexity, expiry, locking accounts, refer to the Database Users and Roles and Privileges sections.
+- For details about password security (complexity, expiry, locking accounts, see Database Users and Roles and Privileges.

-- Users created outside of the SaaS Web Console (for example, using the syntax above) are not managed or visible in the Web Console.
-These users must be managed manually using SQL Commands.
+- Users created outside of the SaaS Web Console are not managed or visible in the Web Console.
+These users must be managed manually using SQL commands.

-- Users created outside of the SaaS Web Console are subject to the same IP access restrictions as users created from the SaaS Web Console.
-The IP Address of the client must be added to the Allow List before the user can connect to the database.
+- Users created outside of the SaaS Web Console are subject to the same IP adress restrictions as users created from the SaaS Web Console.
+The IP address of the client must be added to the list of allowed addresses in SaaS before the user can connect to the database.

 If you want to authenticate the database user with a password, create a user authenticated by a password.
-The database checks the user's password when they log in.
+The database checks the password when they log in.
 The password has to be specified as identifier.
 If you use delimited (quoted) identifiers, then the password is case sensitive.
-For more information, refer to the SQL Identifier section.
+For more information, see SQL Identifier.